PR has changed.

 Successful PR now means having a proactive approach to campaigns rather than simply reacting to what’s in front of you.

-Getting coverage means you can no longer sit and wait for opportunities to come your way – you need to be able to get in front of the story.
+Securing regular media coverage means you can no longer sit and wait for opportunities to come your way – you need to be able to get in front of the story.

 But what do we mean by reactive and proactive PR?
 And what can you do to help secure more coverage?

 PR and journalism move so quickly nowadays that it’s impossible to react to events and stories fast enough.

 Crisis management is an example of being reactive, as is news hijacking, or ‘newsjacking’.
 Rather than trying to create the news, you wait until the news comes to you and then respond/ react accordingly.

 Put it this way – would you rather be playing catch-up or leading the way?

 A successful thought leadership and PR campaign means being able to shout above the crowd and show journalists the difference between your company and the hundreds of others that they deal with every day.

 Done poorly, reactive PR is slow, time-consuming, resource intensive, and offers little chance of success.
 It’s also a serious red flag of a poor PR agency.